See this information about recycling centres in British Sign Language (BSL) here.

 How do I pay?

-Please use the payment machines at the sites.
-You can pay by cash or card.
+Please use the card payment machines at the sites.

 - Select the type and quantity of your waste